-Checks the incoming frames for the control frames.
+The control frame detector checks the incoming frames for the control frames.
 Control frames can be discarded or passed to the host.
 When a PAUSE control frame is detected, it can stop the Tx module from transmitting for a certain period of time.